WANGRUOGU/MultiViewUnmixing/README.md

 Place all the code files in a folder, for example, a folder named multiview.

 Download the data:
 Download the dataset and place it in a folder named data inside the multiview folder.
-The folder structure should look like this: multiview/
-├── data/ (downloaded data goes here)
-└── *.m (code files)

 Description: